dmz44/Robotics_Assignment_5/README.md

 #### Part B: Code Walkthrough

-The goal of this part is to explain the ROS2 architecture you built.
-With your source code visible, guide us through the key components of your system.
+The goal of this part is to explain the ROS2 architecture we provided.
+With your source code visible, guide us through the key components of the scripts.

 * **Remote PC Nodes:**
-* Show your Python script for the Remote PC.
-* Briefly explain the client you wrote to send prompts to the LLaMa server.
-* Explain to the client to send a text to the Espeak server.
-* Explain to the client that you used to receive transcribed text from Whisper.

 * Explain the Whisper server that captures audio and publishes the transcribed text.
 Mention the model you chose for this task with brief reasoning behind your decision.
 * Explain the LLaMa server, showing how it receives a prompt, processes it, and returns the generated text as a result.
 Mention the model you chose for this task with brief reasoning behind your decision.
 * Explain the Espeak server, showing how it receives text as a goal and uses the TTS engine to produce audio.